-Covid-19 surveillance testing begins on Napier port workers
+Hawke's Bay Covid-19 testing: Surveillance testing of Napier port workers carried out

-Surveillance testing of Napier Port workers has begun, as the Hawke's Bay District Health Board ramps up its Covid-19 testing programme.
+Hawke's Bay District Health Board has carried out Covid-19 surveillance testing of Napier Port workers.

-More than 530 people were tested in Hawke's Bay over the weekend, with no-one returning a positive test so far.
+Port workers were among more than 530 people tested in Hawke's Bay over the weekend, with no-one returning a positive test so far.

+A Napier Port spokesman said based on an order by the Ministry of Health, Napier Port was required to test any worker who might come into contact with ships' crew.

+"We worked closely with the Hawke's Bay DHB over the weekend to help facilitate their testing process which was undertaken on-port.

 Hawke's Bay District Health Board Medical Officer of Health Nick Jones said because of the numbers of people coming forward to be tested there were some delays in getting a test that same day, but testing staff were working quickly through the backlog.